Gradient palette extractor

 Extracted swatches summarize a gradient, but they do not replace contrast checks.
 A color that looks good inside a gradient can still fail as text, icon, border, or component fill on a specific background.

-The CSS gradient itself uses browser gradient rendering, while the extracted intermediate swatches use OKLab interpolation.
-Treat the HEX swatches as practical palette samples rather than exact screenshots of every rendered pixel.
+The CSS gradient itself uses browser gradient rendering, while the extracted intermediate swatches use the selected interpolation model and premultiplied alpha.
+Treat the extracted values as practical palette samples rather than exact screenshots of every rendered pixel.

 Quick answers